mk2/yon/README.md

 ## :grey_question: About

 ### Summary
-- `yon` is the language built by Go.
+- `yon` is the interpreting language built by Go.
-- `yon` treats the whole significant literal as the word. (`2` is word, `"test"` is word, `true` is also word.)
+- Its idea and grammar is basically based on a concatnative language, like forth and factor.
 - It will be intended to make multi-node tool easily.
-- Its idea and grammar is basically based on a concatnative language, like forth and factor.
+- `yon` treats the whole significant literal as the word. (`2` is word, `"test"` is word, `true` is also word.)
 - But `yon` does not have a flexibility most concatnative languages have.
 - And `yon` is under development.